dspnstn/astro-tutorial/README.md

 > 🧑‍🚀 **Seasoned astronaut?** Delete this file.
 Have fun!

-You can view the result on https://astro-tutorial-18m25.netlify.app/
+You can view the result at https://astro-tutorial-18m25.netlify.app/

 ## 🚀 Project Structure